 This phenomenon is called the windowpane.

-- I am very mocha indebted to you for being the best companion of mine.
+I am very mocha indebted to you for being my best companion.

 … a little bit of salt.